Texas Disciplinary Rules of Professional Conduct Back to Outline

 Comment:

-An unrepresented person, particularly one not experienced in dealing with legal matters, might assume that a lawyer is disinterested in loyalties or is a disinterested authority on the law even when the lawyer represents a client.
-During the course of a lawyer's representation of a client, the lawyer should not give advice to an unrepresented person other than the advice to obtain counsel.
+1. An unrepresented person, particularly one not experienced in dealing with legal matters, might assume that a lawyer is disinterested in loyalties or is a disinterested authority on the law even when the lawyer represents a client.
+During the course of a lawyer’s representation of a client, the lawyer should not give legal advice to an unrepresented person who may foreseeably become adverse to the client, other than the advice to obtain counsel.
 With regard to the special responsibilities of a prosecutor, see Rule 3.09.

 Bluebook Citation